Quantum Frequency Conversion of $\mu s$-long Photons from the Visible to the Telecom-C-Band: Results

 The highest device conversion efficiency was \qty[uncertainty-mode=separate]{25.8(0.3)}{\percent} at \qty{198}{\mW} pump power.
 The device efficiency represents the probability that a 606-nm-photon in front of the waveguide was converted and collected into the fiber that goes to the SPAD.
-It has been calculated using the mean input photon number of \num[uncertainty-mode=separate]{0.07(1)} per pulse given from a power-meter measurement and the ND filters, and then corrected for the \qty{10}{\percent} detection efficiency of the SPAD.
-The internal conversion efficiency is estimated by correcting for the fiber coupling (about \qty{80}{\percent}), the transmission in the filtering system (about \qty{80}{\percent}, without FBG) and the coupling of the \qty{606}{\nm} photons into the waveguide.
-Losses inside the waveguide were assumed to be negligible.
-While both the Fabry-Perot cavity as well as the etalon have a transmission of around \qty{90}{\percent}, the Fiber-Bragg grating has an efficiency of only \qty{60}{\percent} The coupling-efficiency of the \qty{606}{\nm}-beam of the signal photons is \qty{70}{\percent}.
+It has been calculated by dividing the click probability per trigger by the mean input photon number of \num[uncertainty-mode=separate]{0.07(1)} per pulse given from a power-meter measurement and calibrated neutral density filters (\qty{-93}{\dB}), and then corrected for the \qty{10}{\percent} detection efficiency of the SPAD.
+The internal conversion efficiency is estimated by correcting also for the other losses that the converted signal is subjected to: the fiber coupling (about \qty{80}{\percent}) and the transmission in the filtering system (about \qty{48}{\percent}).
+This yields an efficiency of \qty{38}{\percent} for a converted photon after the waveguide to reach the detector.
+We further corrected for the coupling of the \qty{606}{\nm} photons into the waveguide (\qty{70}{\percent}) and assumed that losses inside the waveguide are negligible.
+While both the Fabry-Perot cavity as well as the etalon have a transmission of around \qty{90}{\percent}, the Fiber-Bragg grating has an efficiency of only \qty{60}{\percent}.